-Whether you’ve just booked your summer holiday or are planning an extended trip abroad during the current cold spell of winter weather, it’s always important to focus on staying healthy, both when travelling and upon arrival.
+Whether you’ve just booked your summer holiday or are planning an extended trip abroad in the winter months, it’s always important to focus on staying healthy, both when travelling and upon arrival.
 Even the best breaks can be ruined by unexpected ill health or injury, especially when we get older, so it is important to make sure you get the most out of your travels, without letting poor health put a dampener on your holiday plans.

 To ensure you enjoy your holiday travels while avoiding illness and infection, The Best of Health has put together an all-essential helpful checklist, outlining all you need to do to stay healthy when jet-setting, travelling to and from your destination, or just when out and about during your holiday break.

 Travelling by plane is a quick, convenient way of reaching even the most far-flung destination, but it’s not without its pitfalls.
 Air travel immediately places you at a higher risk of developing deep vein thrombosis (DVT), so it’s a good idea to purchase some anti-DVT socks to wear during your flight.
 Also, remember to stretch your legs regularly and massage them when on the plane.

 Travel sickness is a common problem when on holiday; and can be caused by bumpy roads, rough seas or turbulence during the flight.
 Luckily, there are plenty of over-the-counter tablets you can buy to combat the symptoms of travel sickness.
 But be aware that some travel sickness medication may cause drowsiness, so avoid these if you prefer to stay awake during your travels.

 Antibacterial Gel for Healthy Hands

 Washing your hands with soap at regular intervals is one of the easiest ways to avoid picking up unwanted bugs when travelling.
 It is a good idea to purchase a bottle of antibacterial hand gel and use it to wash your hands before eating and after using any toilet facilities.